 See Hanson [2021] EWCA Crim 1008 which addresses in detail the way a court should approach assessing the correct duration of a SHPO.
+So far as a prohibition against foreign travel is concerned made under s.348 that cannot be for more than five years.

-- 9. In relation to notification requirements under the SOA 2003, the court should be mindful of the following: - (1) an SHPO operates in tandem with the notification requirements; it must not, therefore, conflict: Sokolowski; 161 - (2) an SHPO extending longer than the notification requirements applicable by virtue of the conviction/sentence has the effect of extending the length of the notification period [SA 2020 s.352]; and - (3) there is no general principle that an SHPO should be imposed of a length equal to or less than the notification requirements: McLellan.
-162 - 10.
-A total prohibition on internet access would not be appropriate in anything other than exceptional cases.
-In all other cases, a blanket ban would be unrealistic, oppressive and disproportionate as it would cut the offender off from too much of everyday, legitimate living: Parsons.
-163 Hewitt 164 provide an example of a blanket ban being found to be disproportionate.
-Connor 165 provides a recent example of SHPO terms being amended to remove a de facto blanket ban so as to permit internet usage for the ordinary tasks of everyday life while ensuring that usage was properly monitored. - 11.
-The Examples on the next page are based on those approved by the CACD in Smith and others 166 and subsequent cases, most particularly Parsons and Morgan 167 which is now the leading case on SHPO terms.
+- 9. When considering appropriate prohibitions/requirements, the court should note that the definition of a child for the purposes of the SHPO regime is a person aged under 18: [s.358 SA 2020]. - 10.
+In David218 the court allowed an appeal against a requirement that the appellant undergo a polygraph test if required to do so by an "offender manager/police".
+The court did not consider that such a requirement was justified and also identified the importance of the court having regard to s.347A which requires the court to identify the person responsible for supervising requirements. - 11.
+In relation to notification requirements under the SOA 2003, the court should be mindful of the following: - (1) an SHPO operates in tandem with the notification requirements; it must not, therefore, conflict: Sokolowski;219 - (2) an SHPO extending longer than the notification requirements applicable by virtue of the conviction/sentence has the effect of extending the length of the notification period [s.352 SA 2020]; and - (3) there is no general principle that an SHPO should be imposed of a length equal to or less than the notification requirements: McLellan.220 - 12.
+A total prohibition on internet access would not be appropriate in anything other than an exceptional case.
+In all other cases, a blanket ban would be unrealistic, oppressive and disproportionate as it would cut the offender off from too much of everyday, legitimate living: Parsons.221 Hewitt222 provide an example of a blanket ban being found to be disproportionate.
+Connor223 provides an example of SHPO terms being amended to remove a de facto blanket ban so as to permit internet usage for the ordinary tasks of everyday life while ensuring that usage was properly monitored. - 13.
+The Examples on the next page are based on those approved by the CACD in Smith and others224 and subsequent cases, most particularly Parsons and Morgan225 which is now the leading case on SHPO terms.
 However, it must be remembered that the order should be tailored to the individual, and that prohibitions on computer use should reflect current technology.
 That was particularly so in relation to risk management monitoring software, cloud storage and encryption software.
-See Parsons 168 as to guidance on prohibitions containing such technology.
+See Parsons226 as to guidance on prohibitions containing such technology.

-162 [2017] EWCA Crim 1464 and see also Hanson [2021] EWCA Crim 1008
+220 [2017] EWCA Crim 1464 and see also Hanson [2021] EWCA Crim 1008

-Example 1: Internet access
+Example 1: internet access